ezra-bible-app/ezra-bible-app/DESIGN.md

 ## Architecture overview

+Ezra Project mostly uses plain, vanilla JavaScript in combination with some additional technology like jQuery, jQuery UI, Sequelize and the Pug template engine.
+For performance reasons, it does not use a web framework like React or Angular.
+Nevertheless, the architecture is designed in a modular way and should make it easy for new developers.

 ### Controllers

 Controllers are classes that manage one or several (graphical) components and usually also interact with the Ezra Project database, e.g. the `TagsController` and `NotesController`.